zebreus/distributed-universal-stateless-buildsystem/README.md

 The files configuration of a resource specifies, which files are actually part of the resource

 ### State in the build system
-The build system probably needs some kind of state and persistent storage to store cof
+The build system probably needs some kind of state and persistent storage to store stuff.
+I want the build system to be able to run (in default mode) without some kind of daemon, so the state needs to be persited.
+Currently I think it would be best to create a `.dusb` directory next to the configuration file with everything in it.
+#### Resource versions
+It is probably needed to store resource versions somewhere
+#### Information about resources and resource versions
+They should probably stored somewhere around the configuration file.
+For now this will be stored in a .dusb directory alongside the project configuration as a file and be called the project state file.
+#### Information about build failures and stuff

 ## configuration file format

-The configuration file is a yaml file,
+The configuration file is a yaml file.
 Here I will describe the keys in the current format

 ### `resources: [resource]`